jjwithanr/obsidian_bible_study/docs/Old Testament/Isaiah/Isaiah41.md

 ## Overview:

+#### v.5-7
+>The islands have seen it and fear; the ends of the earth tremble.
+They approach and come forward; <sup>6</sup>each helps the other and says to his brother, "Be strong!" <sup>7</sup>The craftsman encourages the goldsmith, and he who smooths with the hammer spurs on him who strikes the anvil.
+He says of the welding, "It is good."
+He nails down the idol so it will not topple.

 #### v.10
 >So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.